To Live (1994 film): Plot

 Months later, during Fengxia's childbirth, her parents and husband accompany her to the county hospital.
-All doctors have been sent to do hard labor for being over educated, and the students are left as the only ones in charge after they have "overthrown" the doctors.
+All doctors have been sent to do hard labor for being over-educated, and the students are left as the only ones in charge after they have "overthrown" the doctors.
 Wan Erxi manages to find a doctor to oversee the birth, removing him from confinement, but he is very weak from starvation.
-Fugui purchases seven steamed buns (mantou) for him and the family decides to name the son Mantou, after the buns.
-However, Fengxia begins to hemorrhage, and the nurses panic, admitting that they do not know what to do.
-The family and nurses seek the advice of the doctor, but find that he has overeaten and is semiconscious.
-The family is helpless, and Fengxia dies from postpartum hemorrhage (severe blood loss).
-The point is made that the doctor ate 7 buns, but that by drinking too much water at the same time, each bun expanded to the size of 7 buns: therefore Fengxia's death is a result of the doctor's having the equivalent of 49 buns in his belly.
+Fugui purchases seven steamed buns (mantou) for him, and the family decides to name the son Mantou, after the buns.
+Fengxia begins to hemorrhage during the birth, and the nurses panic, admitting that they do not know what to do.
+The family and nurses seek the advice of the doctor, but find that he has overeaten (the buns expanded in his stomach) and is semiconscious.
+The family is helpless, and Fengxia dies.

-The movie ends six years later, with the family now consisting of Fugui, Jiazhen, their son-in-law Erxi, and grandson Mantou.
-The family visits the graves of Youqing and Fengxia, where Jiazhen, as per tradition, leaves dumplings for her son.
-Erxi buys a box full of young chicks for his son, which they decide to keep in the chest formerly used for the shadow puppet props.
+The film ends six years later, with the family now consisting of Fugui, Jiazhen, their son-in-law Erxi, and grandson Mantou.
+The family visits the graves of Youqing and Fengxia, where Jiazhen leaves dumplings for her son and family photos for her daughter.
+Erxi buys a box full of young chicks for his son, which they decide to keep in the chest formerly used for the shadow puppets.
 When Mantou inquires how long it will take for the chicks to grow up, Fugui's response is a more tempered version of something he said earlier in the film.
-He expresses optimism for his grandson's future, and the film ends with his statement, "and life will get better and better" as the whole family sits down to eat.
+He expresses optimism for his grandson's future, and the film ends with his statement, "life will get better and better" as the family sits down to eat.